mjsalerno/memguard/pin/util/README.md

 # Pin Utility classes
-Description: This directory contains the WhiteList class and the node class MemoryAlloc for tracking memory allocations.
+Description: This directory contains the MemList class, the node class MemoryAlloc for tracking memory allocations, and the Stats class.

 ## Pre-reqs
 1. g++ is installed.